kadena-io/pact/docs/pact-reference.rst

 ~~~~~~~~~~~~~~~~

 A step can yield values to the following step using `yield <#yield>`__
 and `resume <#resume>`__.
-In public, this is an unforgeable value as it
+In public, this is an unforgeable value, as it
 is maintained within the blockchain pact scope.
-In private this is
+In private, this is
 simply a value sent with a RESUME message from the executed entity.

 Pact execution scope and ``pact-id``